Cajun Navy: South-central Louisiana flood (2016)

 In 2016, major flooding struck south-central Louisiana, resulting in even more attention for the informal rescue organization. "[M]akeshift flotillas popped up across the region over the weekend," observed USA Today during the disaster.
 "Many are operating under a name familiar in Louisiana: the Cajun Navy."
 Fortune magazine noted, "In the midst of one of the most severe (yet least-reported) natural disasters in recent history, a homegrown volunteer rescue squad known as the Cajun Navy is providing badly needed relief in flood-ravaged Louisiana."

 The Baton Rouge Advocate summed up the feelings of many when it wrote: "The heroes hailed from the Cajun Navy, the nickname for an impromptu flotilla of volunteers who had no admiral, no uniforms, no military medals awaiting them for acts of valor.
 It was conscience, not a commanding officer, that summoned them into treacherous currents to carry endangered citizens to higher ground."
 The following year, one rescuer recalled ferrying as many as seven people at a time out of flooded Baton Rouge neighborhoods in his 16-foot boat.

 Technology was first introduced by one of the boaters in 2016 and played a critical role during the Cajun Navy rescues.
 At first, people would show up and put their boats in the water without any direction.
 There was little organization and no way to define which areas had been rescued and which were still in need.
 One volunteer realized that a couple of mobile phone applications that he used for a game, Zello and Glympse, would be helpful in organizing the rescue attempts.
 He organized his teammates in the game to come teach boaters and other volunteers how to use the apps for the needed rescues.
 Eventually, the boaters would be directed by a core group of volunteers who would take requests to be rescued from the Cajun Navy Facebook group page.

 One volunteer started to gather requests into a Google spreadsheet which was accessible to other volunteers.
 They vetted the requests by calling phone numbers provided in the posts to the Facebook group page or using Facebook Messenger, then the volunteers used the Zello application to dispatch a nearby boater.
 Technology was essential to the success of the Cajun Navy.
-An unknown number of volunteers manned Facebook, using Glympse and Zello to link rescuers with those asking for assistance.